fertlopus/AdaptiveANC/discovery/designdoc/System_Design.md

 **Functional Requirements**:

-1. _Real-Time Processing_: The system and application must employ machine learning (more specifically deep learning) models to predict and generate a counteractive noise signal in **near real-time**.
+1. _Real-Time Processing_: The system and application must employ machine learning (more specifically deep learning) models offline  to predict and generate a counteractive noise signal in **near real-time**.
 2. _User Interface_: A user-friendly interface on the mobile application allowing users to activate/deactivate the ANC, adjust settings, add specification, data and provide feedback.
 3. _Connection Stability_: Seamless integration with car's audio systems, ensuring no intermittent disconnections or performance drops.
 4. _Multi-Environment Adaptability_: Effective noise cancellation in a variety of scenarios - from busting city traffic to highway drives.